September 2008 (Part 2)

 — Chris, Australia

 According to traditional Chinese medical philosophy, there is no such a thing as an incurable disease.
-Cancer can be cured, and many people have been cured of cancer.
+Cancer can be overcome, and many people have been overcome of cancer.
 An excellent way is to practice high-level chi kung.

 Do people inherit cancer?
 Why and how does cancer appear?
 Do some poeple have a larger chance of getting it if it's common in their family?